 Ann and Alvin were compassionate individuals who supported a broad array of charities as well as provided direct support to needy and deserving individuals.
 Their giving included the disadvantaged, the young, the elderly, religious organizations, educational organizations, and civic organizations.

 Message from Joel M. Friedman, President

 People mattered to Alvin and Ann Baum.
 Their personal connections and relationships led to a variety of philanthropic interests.
 Honesty and the adage “say what you mean and do what you say” were paramount to Alvin and Ann.

-Today, the Alvin H. Baum Family Fund celebrates their legacy through trusting and responsive grantee relationships, a willingness to take risks and seize opportunities, and making authentic connections, and responding to urgent community needs — including, recently, pandemic relief and support of organizations working in social justice.
+Today, the Alvin H. Baum Family Fund celebrates their legacy through a willingness to take risks and seize opportunities, making authentic connections, and responding to urgent community needs — including, recently, pandemic relief and support of organizations working in social justice.

 We create leverage of both funds and non-financial resources and recognize organizational development and capacity building are essential for our sector’s health.